Redmi Note 5A

 Xiaomi Redmi Note 5A is a smartphone developed by Xiaomi Inc. in Xiaomi's low-end Redmi smartphone line.
 It has two variants, the cheaper Redmi Note 5A with Snapdragon 425 SoC, and the more expensive Redmi Note 5A Prime with Snapdragon 435.

 The phone has been renamed to Redmi Y1 in India, where film star Katrina Kaif launched the Redmi Y line of smartphones in Delhi on November 2, 2017.

 The company superseded it with the upgraded successors Redmi 6/6A/6 Pro and Redmi Note 6/6 Pro, and further models later.

 Specifications

 Hardware

-The Xiaomi Redmi Note 5A has a 5.5-inch IPS LCD display, Quad-core 1.4 GHz processor(Model: mdg6), 2GBof RAM and 16GB of internal storage or Octa-core 1.4 GHz Cortex-A53 Qualcomm Snapdragon 435 processor, 3/4 GB of RAM and 32/64 GB of internal storage that can be expanded using microSD cards up to 256 GB.
+The Xiaomi Redmi Note 5A has a 5.5-inch IPS LCD, Quad-core 1.4 GHz processor(Model: mdg6), 2GBof RAM and 16GB of internal storage or Octa-core 1.4 GHz Cortex-A53 Qualcomm Snapdragon 435 processor, 3/4 GB of RAM and 32/64 GB of internal storage that can be expanded using microSD cards up to 256 GB.
 The phone has a 3080 mAh Li-ion battery, a 13 MP rear camera with LED flash and 16 MP front-facing camera with auto-focus.
 It is available in Gold, Dark Grey, Silver, Rose Gold colors.